-We’re always interested in finding high-quality new resources, so if we’ve missed your favorite brush, let us know in the comments below.
+We’re always interested in finding high-quality new graphic design resources, so if we’ve missed your favorite brush, let us know in the comments below.
 Scroll down for our selection of the best free Illustrator brushes for retro and vintage effects – starting with our bonus pick…

 For the ultimate in handmade retro and vintage Illustrator brushes, this set of 200 has every brush you’ll ever need for vector-based drawing.
 It includes six of our most popular Illustrator brush packs: